California Grand Theft Auto Penal Code 487(d)(1) PC

 - Prison sentence in the county jail for up to one (1) year.

 Legal Defenses For Vehicle Theft in California:

-An experienced Los Angeles criminal defense attorney specializing in theft crimes defense attorney may be able to reduced or dismiss you vehicle theft charges.
+An experienced Los Angeles criminal defense attorney specializing in theft crimes may be able to reduced or dismiss you vehicle theft charges.
 If you are facing vehicle theft charges it is imperative you speak with a Los Angeles criminal defense attorney and preserve your case.
-Call our office and schedule a free consultation with our criminal defense attorney.
-Our criminal defense attorneys will explain the criminal justice process, be there for you every step of the way, and advise you on various defense options available such as:
+Call our office and schedule a free consultation with our lawyers in Glendale, Los Angeles County, CA. Our attorneys will explain the criminal justice process, be there for you every step of the way, and advise you on various defense options available such as:

 - The vehicle belonged to you;

 - You believed the vehicle belonged to you;

 - You were charged with Penal Code 487 PC, however you did not intend to steal the vehicle;

 - The owner of the vehicle gave you permission to take the vehicle it;